Do you want to start a business with no money?

 Many businesses are started by solopreneurs who quickly become overwhelmed.
 Most entrepreneurs would want you to buy yourself into a business partnership, but there are still ways for you to do this with little or no money.

 You could find a business where the owner is about to retire.
-The owner of the business might want to sell the business, but the reality is that most business never sell.
+The owner of the business might want to sell the business, but the reality is that most businesses never sell.

 The most common reasons businesses don’t sell are that they are: